-No matter how smart is your chatbot, you don’t implement it on your business website just for fun.
+No matter how smart is your chatbot idea, you don’t implement it on your business website just for fun.
 You should always have a good reason.
-So before deploying chatbot on your site, check your business objectives to know how chatbots can help meet your business objectives.
+So before deploying chatbot on your site, check your business objectives to know how chatbot ideas can help meet your business objectives.

 Chatbots today come for all businesses with varying levels of capabilities.
 While some business needs basic chatbots, some require more advanced chatbots.

-How to determine the right chatbot for your business needs?
+How to determine the right chatbot ideas for your business needs?

 When deciding which chatbot is right for your business just place yourself in the shoes of your customers and think about the service they’re trying to receive from you.
 You need to decide whether the context of the conversation going to impact your service or not.
 Also, consider your target audience and their UX preferences.
 It is important to figure out because some users may prefer to have a chatbot with visual menu buttons rather than having an open-ended experience.